- UCAS course code

 Other - compulsory participation in online case study discussion / forum (4%)

-Feedback on student performance and participation is central to achieving the learning outcomes and will be given firstly to the entire course through a general 1hr feedback session after the exam.
+Feedback on student performance and participation is central to achieving the learning outcomes.
+Feedback on the exam will be given through a 1h feedback session during which each student can have the grade explained.
+Each script is annotated, giving individual feedback.

 - Gini B, Hager R. 2012.
 Behavioural ecology.
 Encyclopaedia of Life Sciences.
 Chichester:Wiley.